jonnysmillie/project-resources/hotfix-request.md

 ---

-#### URLs
+#### URLs (required)
 ##### Please list any relevant URLs:
    * [Website that needs a hotfix](#)

 ---
-1. Who is requesting this:
+1. Who is requesting this: (required)
     * Individual
     * Team
     * Email or username

-2. Please describe the issue that needs to be fixed.
+2. Please describe the issue that needs to be fixed. (required)

-3. Please describe the urgency of this fix.
+3. Please describe the urgency of this fix. (required)

-4. Which device, browser, and operating system have you used to observe the problem?
+4. Which device, browser, and operating system have you used to observe the problem? (required)